-We understand that a hearing loss can affect many areas of your life.
-You might be finding it difficult to use the phone, hear the television or the doorbell.
+We understand that hearing loss can affect many areas of your life.
+You might be finding it difficult to use the phone, or hear the television or the doorbell.
 You may be having problems communicating with family and friends, joining in social events, or you may be struggling at work.
 Losing your hearing can affect you emotionally, and you may feel frustrated, angry, depressed and isolated.

 You can get lots of information, help and support from many organisations that are used to working with people with hearing loss.
 The information here and on our Adult Social Care Information Sheets page tells you about organisations that can provide you with support.
 They also list other useful reading which tells you more about getting information, ways of communicating, specialist equipment and support.

 The first steps you can take if you have developed a hearing loss

 If you notice that your hearing is getting worse, you should first go to your doctor who will probably arrange for you to see a specialist at the audiology clinic.
 The clinic will provide treatment if required, and discuss hearing aids with you, if appropriate.

 There are specialist social care workers around the county for people who are deaf or have a hearing impairment.
 They will be happy to visit you in your own home to share your anxieties and talk about any problems you may be having.